Fully Online Master's Degree Programs in Health Informatics (MSHI)

 University of Illinois

 The University of Illinois offers a fully online master of science in health informatics program.
 The program prepares students to tackle important issues such as rising costs, patient-centered experience, and healthcare quality.
+Students choose one of three concentrations, which are health data science, leadership in health informatics, and consumer and mobile health informatics.

 Applicants to the program must have a bachelor’s degree from a regionally accredited institution, undergraduate grade point average of 3.0, official transcripts from each institution attended, a current resume, personal statement, two recommendation letters, and proof of English language proficiency for international students.
 GRE or GMAT scores are not required.

 The program comprises 38 credit-hours.
 The curriculum has been designed to provide students with real world skills such as using technology for data collection and decision making.
 Some of the courses include communication skills in health informatics, ethics and legal issues in health informatics, healthcare information systems, health information systems analysis and design, topics in health informatics, and healthcare data.
+Students choose relevant coursework from the electives to meet their concentration requirements.

 Graduates of the program can work in one of the numerous areas in the healthcare industry such as hospitals, business and industry, life sciences research, government, and academia.